coders-school/multithreading/module2/03_mutex.en.md

 <div class="fragment fade-in" style="font-size: .8em; background-color: #8B3536; padding: 20px 10px; margin: 22px 0;">

 * <!-- .element: class="fragment fade-in" --> It works.
-* <!-- .element: class="fragment fade-in" --> Safe in case of an exception - it is RAII.
+* <!-- .element: class="fragment fade-in" --> Safe in case of exceptions - RAII.
 * <!-- .element: class="fragment fade-in" --> Mutex passed by reference.
-* <!-- .element: class="fragment fade-in" --> Formatting and composing text while a lock is in progress - streams are not famous for their performance.
+* <!-- .element: class="fragment fade-in" --> Formatting and composing a text under a lock - streams are not famous for their performance.
 * <!-- .element: class="fragment fade-in" --> Can it be faster?

 </div>